Coursal/RESTful-Dictionary-Server/README.md

 # RESTful-Dictionary-Server
 An example of a REST web service server that checks a user's credentials and returns a number of words from a dictionary.

+### Web services
-The server consists of two web services, **Login** where the credentials of the user are being checked within a database to return an authentication token and **Words** where based on a token and two letters returns a list of words from a dictionary that start with the first letter and end with the other one.
+* **Login** where the credentials of the user are being checked within a database to return an authentication token.
+A 90 second timer begins until the expiration of the token.

+* **Words** where based on a token and two letters returns a list of words from a dictionary that begin with the first given letter and end with the other one.

 All data are being sent and received with the **JSON** format.